Alex427427427/obsidian_1/Art/Ultraseven/Episode Categorisation.md

 ### 3 - Secret of the Lake - B+
 Superb aliens.
 Mediocre plot.
+### 4 - Respond, Max! - A
+Good setting, plot, execution.
+### 5 - Erased Time - A
+scientist visits TDF, world feels big.
+Aliens hijacked his mind in order to conquer the universe, earth being their next target.
 ### 6 - Dark Places on Earth - S
 Space Metropolis Pegassa.
 Orbital collision.
 Dark places on earth.
+### 7 - Space Fugitive 303 - A+
+Creepy.
+Alien civilisation in background, universe feels big.
+From the planet Cosmopolita - our prisoner has left for earth.
+He is a violent murderer and should be killed on sight.
+Cosmopolita Federation Police.
+Rescue Anne via midair docking
+Good ending
+### 8 - The Targeted Town - S
+Creepy.
+Red lighting.
+Anne's uncle lore
+I like how the aliens recognise Seven as an alien and ask him not to interfere, like diplomacy.
+Uchujins hurting each other is senseless.
+We warn you, Seven.
+I like how much order and civilisation there is in the universe.
+That earth is caught in the middle of these giant bodies.
+Kick ass sunset fight.
 ### 14, 15 - Ultra Garrison, Westward! - S
 UN.
 Sunset stand off.
 Universal diplomacy.
 Intrigue.
+### 39 - Stolen Ultra Eye - S
+Tragic and dreamlike episode.
 ### 48, 49 - Greatest Invasion in History - S
 Desperate finale to the series.